elamaran619/amazon-quicksight-user-guide/doc_source/adding-or-removing-a-field.md

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)

-1. Drag the field you want to add from the **Fields list** pane to the appropriate field well\.
+1. Drag the field that you want to add from the **Fields list** pane to the appropriate field well\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/drag-field-well2.png)